bjornicus/simple-messenger/README.md

 There are two components to this app.
 A react-redux web app, and a node based serevr.
 Socket.IO is used for client-server communication.

 ### Client App
 The client app (in `client-app/`) was bootstrapped with `npx create-react-app client-app --template redux-typescript`.
 More information about this template and setup can be found in [client-app/README.md](client-app/README).
+Files in `client-app/public`, `client-app/src/app` as well as most of the files directly in `client-app` and `client-app/src` are unchanged from the template.
+Exceptions are `src/App.*`, `src/Messenger.tsx`, and `src/app/store.ts`.
+Everything in `client-app/src/features` is my code.
+I've duplicated the comments that the template provides in `src/features/messagesSlice.ts` about functionality that redux toolkit provides because I found it quite useful when not already familiar with redux toolkit.

 ### Server
-The server is a node app using express.js app which will serve the client app as well as host as [socket.io](https://socket.io/) server.
+The server is a node app using express.js app which will serve the client app as well as host a [socket.io](https://socket.io/) server.

 ## Running the app
 ### For Development